2021 Cincinnati Bearcats football team

 The 2021 Cincinnati Bearcats football team represented the University of Cincinnati in the 2021 NCAA Division I FBS football season.
 The Bearcats played their home games at Nippert Stadium and competed as members of the American Athletic Conference (AAC).
 They were led by fifth-year head coach Luke Fickell.

 Coming off a 9–1 season and a Peach Bowl appearance in 2020, Cincinnati began the 2021 season ranked eight in the preseason AP Poll.
 The team secured a signature non-conference win by defeating then-No. 9 Notre Dame on the road, 24–13, in the fourth game of the year.
 The Bearcats capped an undefeated regular season by defeating Houston in the American Conference championship game.
 In the final College Football Playoff rankings of the season, in which the Bearcats were the last remaining undefeated team, Cincinnati was ranked No. 4, earning them a spot in the national semi-final game to be played at the Cotton Bowl.
 This marked the first time a team from one of the Group of Five conferences was selected for a playoff spot.
-In that game, Cincinnati lost to first-seeded Alabama, 6–27, ending Cincinnati's season with an 13–1 record, and they were ranked fourth in the final polls.
+In that game, Cincinnati lost to first-seeded Alabama, 27–6, ending Cincinnati's season with a 13–1 record, and they were ranked fourth in the final polls.
 These marked the most wins and highest poll finish in Cincinnati program history.

 Cincinnati's offense was led by quarterback Desmond Ridder, who led the AAC in passer efficiency rating and was named the conference's Offensive Player of the Year.
 Ridder threw for 3,334 yards and 30 touchdowns on the season.
 Running back Jerome Ford led the conference in rushing with 1,319 yards and 19 touchdowns.
 Three Bearcat offensive lineman were named to the first team All-Conference: Lorenz Metz, Dylan O’Quinn, and Jake Renfro.
 On defense, the team was led by consensus All-American and AAC Defensive Player of the Year, cornerback Sauce Gardner.
 Cornerback Coby Bryant was also named to the first-team All-Conference and several All-America teams, and was the recipient of the Jim Thorpe Award.
 Linebacker Joel Dublanko led the team in tackles, and defensive lineman Curtis Brooks led the conference in sacks.
 Head coach Luke Fickell was the recipient of several national and the American Conference's Coach of the Year awards.
-Nine Cincinnati players were selected in the 2022 NFL Draft, including fourth-overall pick Sauce Gardner.
+Nine Cincinnati players were selected in the 2022 NFL draft, including fourth-overall pick Sauce Gardner.

-Previous season

-In 2020, the Bearcats finished with a 9–1 (6–0 AAC) record, winning the AAC Championship Game against Tulsa.
-It was the first AAC championship in program history.
-After being ranked 8th in the final College Football Playoff rankings, the Bearcats were selected to participate in the Peach Bowl as part of the New Year's Six against Georgia.
-The Bearcats lost to the Bulldogs 24–21.